 Check out the chart of SCON below and feel my pain.
 You can see that the stock took two major spikes up and crashes back down (I was involved in the first one).
 Today, the company trades for under $3/share.

-I tell this story because I learned two great lessons from it:
+I tell this story because I learned three great lessons about stock trading:

 Some people liken online stock trading to gambling (this can be true if you have no clue what you’re doing), but it’s really all about risk and reward.